-The Bujinkan Tabiji Dōjō was formed to fill a geographic void for Bujinkan martial arts training in southern New Jersey.
+The Bujinkan Tabiji Dōjō was created to fill a geographic void for classical Japanese martial arts training in southern New Jersey.
 In Japanese, Tabiji (旅路) means "a journey," and the name was chosen to represent that our art is more than a collection of techniques; it embodies a philosophy of moving through life and cultivating the skills necessary to protect not only ourselves, but others as well.

 Our system of budō (武道 — martial art) has been refined through a lineage spanning over 1,000 years.
 The principles and techniques that survived to the present day were once used to save someone’s life.
 As a result, our martial art contains a wide variety of skills, including:

 Instruction is reinforced through the examination and practice of both traditional and modern self- and others-protection applications.
 Though our lineage dates back over a very long time, the principles passed down to us through our teachers are as applicable today as they were so long ago.

 These are the driving forces behind the “how and why” of our system.